 Just across the Potomac River from DC, Arlington County holds the Arlington National Cemetery, the final resting place for 400,000 active duty military members as well as President John F. Kennedy.
-The county also holds the Pentagon and the adjacent Pentagon Memorial, the U.S. Air Force Memorial with three 200-plus foot spires and the U.S. Marine Corps Memorial, also known as the Iwo Jima Memorial.
+The county also holds the U.S. Air Force Memorial with three 200-plus foot spires and the U.S. Marine Corps Memorial, also known as the Iwo Jima Memorial.
 The Marine Corps War Memorial honors Marines who have died in battle with a 32-foot-high bronze sculpture of World War II soldiers erecting a flag.

 Nearby, Alexandria also overflows with history.
 Its quaint, riverside Old Town, founded by Scots in 1749, boasts cobblestone streets, colonial buildings and a buzzing dining and shopping scene.
 A few miles away, visit Mount Vernon, the home of Alexandria’s most famous resident, George Washington.

 Culture also thrives in Virginia.
-You can see new plays and musicals in the mod digs at Shirlington’s Signature Theatre, which won a Tony Award for regional performance, or rock out to an outdoor concert at Jiffy Lube Live or Wolf Trap.
+Tune into virtual programming from Shirlington’s Signature Theatre, which won a Tony Award for regional performance, or Wolf Trap.
 In Alexandria, the Birchmere has been luring country, folk and bluegrass fans to a down-home indoor space since 1966.

 Museum buffs can ogle planes, rockets and spacecraft at the National Air and Space Museum’s Steven F. Udvar-Hazy Center or immerse themselves in the story of America’s oldest military service at the new National Museum of the United States Army.